Why Bowles Rice?

 Bowles Rice is highly selective in our recruitment of both associates and summer clerks.
 While we believe that grades are important, they do not tell the whole story about any applicant.
 We seek applicants with the motivation, intelligence and the personal qualities it takes to provide our clients with the highest quality of legal services.
 Our recruiting team looks for people who will enjoy practicing law – and who will enjoy practicing law with us.
 In evaluating applications, primary consideration is given to undergraduate and law school academic achievement, life experiences, motivation to produce high quality legal work and personality traits that evidence an ability to work well with our lawyers, staff and clients.
 Students who are hired following their graduation from law school can expect to be considered for non-equity partnership with our firm within 6½ years after successfully completing the Bar examination.
 Consideration for full partnership is normally at 8½ years.

-Bowles Rice recognizes and abides by the recruiting restrictions placed on law firms by NALP (National Association of Law Placement) in recruiting and making offers to students.
+Bowles Rice recognizes the recruiting restrictions placed on law firms by NALP (National Association of Law Placement) in recruiting and making offers to students.

 Our firm is an equal opportunity employer and does not discriminate based on race, color, sex, age, national origin, religion, handicap, disability, sexual orientation, veteran or marital status.